-The generals were shocked by his interruption and then began to argue amongst themselves.
+The generals were shocked by his interruption, and then began arguing amongst themselves.
 Obviously they disapproved of the prince's sudden outburst, while Zuko's own father looked down on him with cold eyes.
-He then told his son that this matter was to be settled over an Agni Kai.
+He told his son that this matter was to be settled over an Agni Kai.

 Zuko was entering what looked to be an arena.
 There were large crowds on either side.
 He dropped his ceremonial cloak to the floor, exposing his bare chest, and turned to face his opponent.
 He froze in horror at the sight before him.
 He was clearly not expecting to fight this man.

 A cold fear churned in Katara's gut.
 No. This can't be how he gets his scar.